-- Must live in the region where they are applying for the apprenticeship (i.e. England, Wales, Scotland or Northern Ireland) except for degree apprenticeships (level 6); - Must work at least 30 hours per week which includes teaching time (though additional study time will be needed); - Must have a Grade C / 4 GCSE (or equivalent) in English and Maths or be studying towards it; - Should commit to the full term of their apprenticeship; - · Additional apprenticeships (i.e. higher levels) can be added on at a later date if desired (i.e. one year initial commitment, followed by another year).
+- Must live in the region where they are applying for the apprenticeship (i.e. England, Wales, Scotland or Northern Ireland) except for degree apprenticeships (level 6); - Must work at least 30 hours per week which includes teaching time (though additional study time will be needed); - Must have a Grade C / 4 GCSE (or equivalent) in English and Maths or be studying towards it; - Should commit to the full term of their apprenticeship; - Additional apprenticeships (i.e. higher levels) can be added on at a later date if desired.